the remaining parts of something that has been wrecked

 sample sentences

-"a wrecked ship""a highway full of wrecked cars"
+"a highway full of wrecked cars"

 semantic pointers